DavidCdeB/search_neg_freqs/README.md

 ## What is the `search_neg_freqs` program ?

-* `search_neg_freqs` is a program for computational chemistry and physics that will print out the negative frequencies found over a set of volumes.
+* `search_neg_freqs` is a program for computational chemistry and physics that will print out the negative frequencies at each volume calculated with [CRYSTAL](http://www.crystal.unito.it/index.php).

 * The information obtained from the scripts on this repository is used to run the scripts on the [EOS_2_phonons](https://github.com/DavidCdeB/EOS_2_phonons) repository.